 Nicknamed the “Steel City”, that industry's collapse led to a hi-tech and medical resurgence in the city’s economy.
 The University of Pittsburgh, Duquesne, Carnegie-Mellon, Chatham College, and Washington & Jefferson College are just some of the prestigious schools in the area.
-The student presence has a major impact on the city 's ambiance, culture and economy.
-Although Pittsburgh is Pennsylvania’s second largest city (310,000) it has a relaxed feeling.
+The student presence has a major impact on the city's ambiance, culture and economy.
+Although Pittsburgh is Pennsylvania’s second largest city (300,000), it has a relaxed feeling.
 There are distinct districts here including a compact downtown area near the Point (where the rivers combine) with many skyscrapers.

 Watch this Youtube video prepared by Time

 Where to Retire in Pittsburgh and Home Prices

 The North Side is residential and has many architecturally interesting homes, along with many of the city’s popular attractions.
 The East End is home to the city’s universities and colleges and combines a noticeable student presence with homes for the very wealthy (in Shadyside and Squirrel Hill).
 The West End’s Mt.
 Washington features the Incline, a ride that showcases a great view of the city.
 Homes in that area also provide stunning views.
-There are a number of ethnic neighborhood, including the famous Hill District (African American).
+There are a number of ethnic neighborhoods, including the famous Hill District (African American).
 There are many lovingly restored homes in neighborhoods.
-There are active communities in the area (see links at right).
-According to Zillow, the median home value in Pittsburgh was $150,500, in early 2019, and is considered a "Very Hot" market at this time.
+There are active communities in the area (see link at left).
+According to Zillow, the median home value in Pittsburgh was $200,195, in early 2021, which is a 12.2% rise from early 2020.

 What Is Special about Pittsburgh